Rehabilitation centre Group Therapy

-Group sessions are carefully selected to cover a wide area of concerns that typically surrounds the nature of addiction.
+Group sessions are carefully selected for the rehabilitation centre to cover a wide area of concerns that typically surrounds the nature of addiction.
 These groups are therapeutic related, educational and/or support driven.
 Some of these topics may form part of the individual treatment plan.

 Main areas focussed on in group topics: